rebeccaalpert/virtual-assistant/packages/module/patternfly-docs/content/extensions/chatbot/design-guidelines.md

 ### Layouts

 ChatBot supports a side-by-side [comparison layout](/patternfly-ai/chatbot/overview/demo#comparing-chatbots), which allows users to compare 2 chats at once.
-This lets users understand how different models could respond to the same prompt, you can add multiple ChatBots within the same window.
+This can be helpful to let users understand how different models respond to the same prompt.

 <div class="ws-docs-content-img">
 ![2 ChatBots in comparison mode.](./img/comparison.svg)